The Doctor Who Tried To Save Houdini

 WHO WAS THE CHIEF SURGEON?

 If you read the Associated Press reports, it appears Dr. Leo Dretzka is listed as Houdini’s physician and is the one reporting on his condition as grave after the procedure.
 No other physicians are mentioned by name.
-It is not unusual for physicians to have privileges at more than one hospital.
+It is not unusual for doctors to have privileges at more than one hospital.

 The Battle of the Press